+Out of this feedback it was highlighted that one of the key challenges that Nurses face is receiving training on electronic systems along with the time to learn and lack of knowledge and communication when systems are changed.
-The strategy for Adult Mental Health Services in Wales recommends:

-- Every user in contact with mental health services should have a structured assessment of risk written in their case records - The assessment of risk and ensuring the safety of users, carers and staff could be increased by training mental health professionals in risk assessment and risk management.
-Within the Mental Health and Learning Disability delivery unit, 27% registered staff have completed WARRN training.
+The strategy for Adult Mental Health Services in Wales recommends that "every user in contact with mental health services should have a structured assessment of risk written in their case records" and "the assessment of risk and ensuring the safety of users, carers and staff could be increased by training mental health professionals in risk assessment and risk management "and by "ensuring that risk assessment is multi-disciplinary and coordinated across settings "

+Within the Mental Health and Learning Disability delivery unit, 27% registered staff have completed WARRN training

 The training team recognise the need to train more staff but have been unable to hold more than one session a month as they have lost a number of specialised trainers.
 Each session runs with a class of 12-14 participants.

-Therefore as a priority the training team are in the process of trying to secure additional trainers so they can increase the number of staff trained.
+As a priority the training team are in the process of trying to secure additional trainers so they can increase the number of staff trained

-Diabetes Children and Young People Education Across ABMU HB the diabetes team work together to provide quality care to all children and young people diagnosed with diabetes.
+Diabetes Children and Young People Education

+Across ABMU HB the diabetes team work together to provide quality care to all children and young people diagnosed with Diabetes.
 All children diagnosed are educated using the all-Wales SEREN (Structured, Educating, Reassuring, Empowering and Nurturing) education programme which was developed by health professionals working in paediatric diabetes services throughout Wales.

 Once diagnosed they attend a Paediatric ward where they remain in hospital for stabilisation and intense education.
-The Paediatric Diabetes nurse specialist and Dietitian work together to educate the patient and their families on the management of diabetes .
+The Paediatric Diabetes nurse specialist and Dietitian work together to educate the patient and their families on the management on diabetes .
 The team also have an educator record so that they can monitor the progress through the programme and assess the family and child's understanding.
 SEREN includes 'coping resources' designed by psychologists that all staff can use to support children and young people with the psychological aspects of living with diabetes.

-Nutrition & Hydration Week ABMU HB staff once again worked together to make sure they had plenty on the menu to mark Nutrition and Hydration Week.
-This is a UK-wide event and is now in its 7th year.
+Nutrition & Hydration Week

+ABMU HB staff once again worked together to make sure they had plenty on the menu to mark Nutrition and Hydration Week.
+This is a UK-wide event and is now in it's 7th year.